2021 Annual Report

 • Mission Statement: Hope Full Life Center empowers people.
 Activated by compassion, our multi-faceted outreach provides a helping hand, not a hand-out, to improve life for our neighbors.

-• Helping Harvest has 483 current members.
-We have served nearly 1,450 individuals or families since we opened in 2010.
+• Helping Harvest has 299 current members.
+We have served more than 1,500 individuals and families since we opened in 2010.

-• When we add members and all the people in their households, Helping Harvest assists 1,000 + people in the area with food and nutrition.
+• When we add members and all the people in their households, Helping Harvest assists nearly 1,000 people in the area with food and nutrition.

 • Many members are from Ravena, Coeymans and Selkirk, but we have people travel from as far away as Albany, Rensselaer and Schenectady and points south to use Helping Harvest.

-Community Minded • When we had an over-abundance of food we shared it with the Ravena Senior Projects, Teen Challenge, the Capital City Rescue Mission and area food pantry programs.
+When we have an over-abundance of food we share it with the Ravena Senior Projects, Teen Challenge, the Capital City Rescue Mission and area food pantry programs.

 Linda Civill Community Garden

-Due to the uncertainty surrounding COVID-19 last April/May/June, we did not open the community garden.
+Due to the uncertainty surrounding COVID-19 we did not open the community garden in 2021.

 Events & Special Projects

-• Other organizations that usually supply us with volunteers, including the Special Education Department at RCS Central School District and the Albany County Community Justice Outreach Center were unable to do so in 2020.
+• Other organizations that usually supply us with volunteers, including RCS Central School District and the Albany County Community Justice Outreach Center, were still unable to do so in 2021.

 • We also missed hosting groups of students affiliated with STARS Intergen who do service projects at Helping Harvest.
-We hope to welcome them back by fall 2021. • We were unable to host our annual Volunteer Appreciation Dinner, usually held in February or March.
-Perhaps this can be scheduled for fall 2021 or spring 2022.
-We’ll have much to celebrate!
+We hope to welcome them back in 2022.

 Grants and Donations

 HFLC generates the bulk of its operating income from individual donations.
-However, the charity was grateful to receive grant money from The Bank of Greene County and Stewart’s Shops in 2020.
-We also received donations from CDPHP, Flach Industries, Port of Coeymans, P&M Brick, Curaleaf of New York LLC and other business in the community, including The Village Pizzeria.
+However, the charity was grateful to receive donations from the Port of Coeymans, P&M Brick, Curaleaf of New York LLC and other businesses in the community, including HEARt Ear Boutique.
 Save A Lot and Trader Joes donated groceries to us throughout the year.
+Thanks to our landlord, Flach Development & Realty, we pay extremely low rent.
 We are grateful to each of these organizations who believe in our work and who help us walk out our mission.

-Hope Full Life Center is proud the roll we played in our community during the pandemic.
-In addition to giving struggling families in the RCS community access to low-cost food, we supplied a benefit far less tangible - dignity.
+Hope Full Life Center is proud of the services we provide and how we deliver them.
+We don’t just give struggling families in the RCS community access to low-cost food, we supply a benefit far less tangible - dignity.